PhD in COMPARATIVE STUDIES: LANGUAGES, LITERATURES AND ARTS

 |Master's degree grade AND University exam transcript with marks||Compulsory||TO BE UPLOADED ON DELPHI|

 |Publications||Discretionary||TO BE UPLOADED ON DELPHI|

-a) The Research proposal will be useful to evaluate the canddate's research attitude, it must have must have a length of 7.000 to 10.000 character (including spaces) and must clearly contain: 1.
+a) The Research proposal will be useful to evaluate the candidate's aptitude for research, it must have must have a length of 7.000 to 10.000 character (including spaces) and must clearly contain: 1.
 Indication of the chosen Research Area (in the header); 2.
 Topic and Scope of the Research; 3.
 State of the art; 4.
 Objectives; 5.
 Innovative elements; 6.
 Bibliography

 b) A minimum B2 for the Italian language is required to all foreign candidates

-For further details on qualifications, please refer to the Art.
-2 clause 5 of the Announcement
+For further details, please refer to Art.
+2 of the Announcement

 ** Independent Candidates have their own source of funding such as: